-Irritable bowel syndrome (IBS) is a common condition that affects about one in every five people in the UK at some point in their lives.
-The condition is twice as common in women as it is in men.
+Irritable bowel syndrome (IBS) is a common condition with symptoms causing around 1 in 10 people to seek help from their GP at some point in their lives.
+The condition is more common in women than it is in men.

 The condition is a combination of abdominal discomfort or pain and altered bowel habits: either altered frequency ( diarrhoea or constipation) or altered stool form (thin, hard, or soft and liquid).